ing-castano/ing-castano/README.md

 :white_check_mark: Master in Project Management  (2022)
 :white_check_mark: MBA  (2020)
 :white_check_mark: Engineer Bachelor Degree  (2016)

-Hello!
-I'm Martin, a full-stack developer specializing in Python, JavaScript, and web frameworks like React and Flask.
-My background spans software engineering and project management, and I'm passionate about creating efficient, user-friendly applications.

 Currently, I work as a full-stack developer at a startup in the European energy sector, focusing on React for the front end and C# for backend architecture.